 Antibacterial treatments only actively prevent the growth of bacteria within products.
-Antimicrobial treatments may further protect products by safeguarding against fungi, viruses, algae and certain “micro-animals” such as house dust mites.
+Antimicrobial treatments may further protect products by safeguarding against fungi, algae and certain “micro-animals” such as house dust mites.

 An antimicrobial treatment is an active agent that, when included in the manufacturing process of a product or material, works to inhibit the growth and even entirely eliminate microorganisms from occurring within the product/material throughout its entire lifespan.

 “Anti” stands for “against,” while “microbe” refers to any microorganism (microscopic organism).
-In a broad description of common microorganisms, bacteria, fungi, algae, viruses and micro-animals (such as house dust mites) are included.
+In a broad description of common microorganisms, bacteria, fungi, algae and micro-animals (such as house dust mites) are included.

 Therefore, antimicrobial treatments may provide an additional line of defense against microorganisms beyond what antibacterial treatments can offer.

 While antibacterial treatments will prevent bacterial growth, they do not protect against other odour-causing and damaging microbes to the extent that antimicrobials can.

 Even though they mean different things, antimicrobial and antibacterial are still used somewhat interchangeably.
 However, antimicrobials continue to offer more protection than antibacterial products.
 Therefore, your products and materials are further safeguarded from odor and stain-causing mold, mildew, algae and/or dust mites.

 At Ultra-Fresh, our antimicrobial technology keeps products and fabrics cleaner and fresher for longer.
-Items are protected against odors and material breakdown, ultimately leading to longer product life.
+Items are protected against odors and material breakdown caused by microbial growth, ultimately leading to longer product life.

-Our antimicrobial, antibacterial, antifungal, anti-algal and anti-dust mite treatments are applied to products across a variety of industries, from textiles, polymers and foam to coatings, adhesives and latex.
+Our antimicrobial are applied to products across a variety of industries, from textiles, polymers and foam to coatings, adhesives and latex.